Home » Business Email Etiquette Articles » Guidelines for Forwarding Business Emails

 • When forwarding to more than one person.

 Put your email address in the TO: field and all the others you are sending to in the BCc: field.
 Do not expose your contacts’ email addresses unnecessarily.
-Also, take the extra step to remove those email addresses in the body of the email that do not apply.
+Also, take the extra step to remove those addresses that do not apply in the body of the email.

 The above guidelines will help you determine whether an email is worth forwarding and the proper way to do so in a business environment.

-IMPORTANT: Is the topic of the email one that is appropriate to forward in a work environment or to other business contacts?
-When on company time, using company email, think not twice but three times before you forward.
+IMPORTANT: Is the topic of the email appropriate to forward in a work environment or to other business contacts?
+When on company time and using company email, think not twice but three times before you forward.
 Is that specific email worth the risk of diminishing your on-the-job credibility and professionalism?

 Privacy and Copyright